-2.1 A draft statement of Licensing Act 2003 policy, which is based upon the Essex Authorities generic framework, will be available for public consultation following this Committee meeting and for a period of 12 weeks.

-- 2.2 Letters advising of the consultation will be sent to Responsible Authorities, Members and other persons who would have an interest in the policy, including businesses who are currently holders of a premises licence. - 2.3 The policy will also be made available for viewing via the Council's website.
+- 2.1 A draft statement of Licensing Act 2003 policy, which is based upon the Essex Authorities generic framework, has been made available for public consultation following the Licensing Committee meeting of 29th April 2015 for a period of 12 weeks. - 2.2 Letters advising people about the consultation process were sent to Responsible Authorities, Councillors and other persons who would have an interest in the policy, including businesses which are currently holders of a premises licence. - 2.3 The policy has also been made available for viewing via the Council's website. - 2.4 One response has been received during the consultation period from Councillor Richard van Dulken (Appendix 2).